Updated August 15th, 2023 by Ben Reynolds

 Warren Buffett is arguably the greatest investor of all time.

-This article examined 107 quotes from Warren Buffett to give you deeper insight into the thought processes of Buffett.
+This article examined 106 Warren Buffett quotes to give you deeper insight into the thought processes of Buffett.

-Warren Buffett’s quotes show that he looks for:
+These Warren Buffett quotes show that he looks for:

 - Businesses with strong competitive advantages